BeniamCode/countrySearch/README.md

 This projects has the following main goals

-- Provide a search bar to browse countries by name at /countries
+- Provide a search bar to browse countries by name at /countries from Restcountries.com use the RESTful API
 - Search results are linked to a seperate page with details at /countries/{country name}

+## Tech Stack

+For this project the following tech was used

 ### Vite
 Great support for Typescript and React

-### Tech Stack

-For this project the following tech was used

 ### Tanstack Route